Greenwich Ballet Academy

 Parent Pick-up/Drop Off

-Many of our teachers commute by train or long distances, and it is a hardship if they have to supervise students because of a parent’s tardiness.
-Parents should notify the Director or teacher if their child will leave with another adult.
+Many of our teachers commute by train or long distances, and it is a hardship if they must stay after class ends to supervise students because of a parent’s tardiness.
+Parents should notify the Program Coordinator or teacher if their child will leave with another adult other than their sitter.

 Costume/performance fees are due at the beginning of each semester.
 New tights are required for each costume and slippers must be in new or near new condition for the performances.
 Parents are responsible for providing new tights and any necessary shoes.
 Other costumes remain GBA property.